A consultant to international bodies such as the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF).

 Maureen was the only Australian involved in forming the Washington DC-based International Board of Lactation Consultant Examiners (IBLCE), which certifies health professional competence in managing lactation issues.

 In 1984, Maureen was the only Australian involved in forming the Washington DC-based International Board of Lactation Consultant Examiners (IBLCE), which certifies health professional competence in managing lactation issues.
-She was subsequently one of the founders and office-bearers of the International Lactation Consultants Association and a member of its Professional Advisory Board.
+She was subsequently one of the founders and office-bearers of the International Lactation Consultants Association and a member of its Professional Advisory Board; she initiated the WHO Code Committee and served as Chair for some years.
 She was also a founder and office-bearer of the Australian Lactation Consultants Association (ALCA) and for five years was the ALCA Galaxy journal’s editor.
 For two decades, she taught workshops preparing candidates for the annual IBLCE Examination.

 Working to develop the global WHO/UNICEF BabyFriendly Hospital Initiative